iainbx/hangman/README.md

 # Hangman
-A Hangman game that uses Google Cloud Endpoints, Google App Engine, Google Datastore, and Python for the back end API, and an AngularJS application for the front end user interface.
+A Hangman game utilizing Google Cloud Endpoints, Google App Engine, Google Datastore, and Python for the back end API, with an AngularJS application for the front end user interface.

 ##Prerequisites